-Even though Smartlook captures screenshots of the UI, the tool is still GDPR compliant by design.
+Smartlook offers tools to limit personal data collected through session replay.
 You can set up masks on any user input forms to exclude sensitive information so that it never gets sent to Smartlook’s servers.

 #3: Retroactive event and funnel creation means no waiting for data collection.